May 25, 2022

 A good Debt-to-Income Ratio (DTI) to get approved for a mortgage is under 36%.
 A higher ratio could mean you'll pay more in interest or not get the loan.

-You're Debt-to-Income Ratio, or DTI, is the percentage of your monthly gross income that goes toward payment your debts, and it help a lender decide how much you can safely borrower.
+Your Debt-to-Income Ratio, or DTI, is the percentage of your monthly gross income that goes toward paying your debts, and it helps a lender decide how much you can safely borrower.

-Divide you monthly debt obligations by your pretax, or gross, monthly income.
+Divide your monthly debt obligations by your pretax, or gross, monthly income.
 (DTI generally leaves our monthly expenses such as food, utilities, transportation costs and health insurance.)

 Your back-end ratio includes all other debts you pay on a monthly basis, such as credit cards, auto loans, personal loans, and student loans - in addition to your home-related expenses - divided by your monthly gross income.